Updated November 2021

 Effective search committees add value and contribute significantly to better hiring decisions.
 The reason is simple: Personnel decisions are extremely complex, they are multi-dimensional, and they involve important priority choices and subtle trade-offs.
 The multiple perspectives provided by the search committee, and their individual members, adds important (and sometimes game-changing) insights and thoughtful nuance to the decision-making process.
 Search committees that work toward consensus while listening carefully to individual voices become a helpful and key partner in choosing and hiring the right candidate.

-Many institutions now understand that the traditional name, “search” committee, is limiting and not helpful, as it suggests that the committee’s role is confined to “looking, selecting, recommending, and then quickly disbanding.”
-On the other hand, if the search committee is viewed as a “leadership transition committee,” it opens a larger and more robust role for the committee, including responsibility for the development and oversight of a transition plan.
-Such a plan has the committee participate in welcoming the new leader, providing counsel and guidance during the initial start-up, and serving as an on-going support base along the way.
-The seeds of leadership failure are usually sown early in one’s tenure; thus, a search process that includes a focus on transition can often make a crucial difference in assuring the success of a newly appointed leader.
+In presidential searches, most institutions also organize a leadership transition committee, which has responsibility for the development and oversight of a carefully prepared and strategic transition plan.
+Such a plan includes welcoming the new leader, providing counsel and guidance during the initial start-up, and serving as an on-going support base along the way.
+The seeds of leadership failure are usually sown early in one’s tenure; thus, a search process that includes both a strong search committee and an effective (separate) transition committee can often make a crucial difference in assuring the success of a newly appointed leader.
+Some form of this transition plan can also be useful for new provosts, deans, vice presidents, and other senior leaders.

 They include the following:

 Search committee members are usually selected because they represent a particular constituency or stakeholder group.
-Yet, when working as a search committee, it is essential that individual members step into a larger role, recognizing that institution-level goals and priorities trump narrower and more particular interests.
-As we are fond of saying, “all politics is local,” yet Congress must weigh the national interest – and we hope the same for those chosen to serve on search committees.
+Yet, when working as a search committee, it is essential that individual members step into a larger role, recognizing that institution-level goals and priorities supersede narrower and more particular interests.
+As we are fond of saying, “all politics is local,” yet Congress must weigh the national interest; we hope the same for those chosen to serve on search committees.

 Experience has taught us that three qualities describe the most effective search committees: